CodecoolKrakow20161/ccms/doc/README.md

 ### General concepts

+* Functionalities are grouped by modules,
+* Modules directories MUST start with `mod_` prefix, e.g. classes module is stored in `mod_classes` directory,
-* [Semantic Versioning](http://semver.org) is used in order to version CcMS releases
+* [Semantic Versioning](http://semver.org) is used in order to version CcMS releases,